gnachman/iTerm2/tests/esctest/README.txt

 Flags are as follows:

+--action={run,list-known-bugs}
+Selects the action that the test framework performs.
+* run
+  Execute the tests.
+This is the default.
+* list-known-bugs
+  Do not run any tests; instead, print the list of matching tests (per --include and --expected-terminal) that have known bugs.
+This is useful when looking for looking for bugs to fix in your terminal.

 --disable-xterm-checksum-bug
 xterm's implementation of DECRQCRA (as of patch 314) contains a bug.
 DECRQCRA is essential to these tests.
 By default, a workaround for the bug is used.
 If it is